 Doves are migratory and are part of the Migratory Bird Treaty Act.
 The U.S. Fish and Wildlife Service has special rules and regulations that apply to dove hunting that all hunters must follow.
 The Alabama Cooperative Extension System has revised recommendations for plantings related to dove management.

-The Alabama Department of Conservation and Natural Resources promotes wise stewardship, management and enjoyment of Alabama’s natural resources through five divisions: Marine Police, Marine Resources, State Parks, State Lands, and Wildlife and Freshwater Fisheries.
+The Alabama Department of Conservation and Natural Resources promotes wise stewardship, management and enjoyment of Alabama’s natural resources through five divisions: Marine Patrol, Marine Resources, State Parks, State Lands, and Wildlife and Freshwater Fisheries.
 To learn more about ADCNR, visit www.outdooralabama.com.